SEO and WHMCS • How we Increased Traffic Rankings by 462%

 The key here is to improve your domain ranking as a whole.
 Before Google thinks about offering you nice spots, it wants to make sure your site is trustworthy and a good source for contents.
 Posting an article once in a while with a non-optimized site doesn't impress Google.

 Next chart proves the importance of being in the first page of the SERP (search engine results page).
-Traffic flows peaked as we got ranked #1-10.
-Before that, we were watching just the tip of the iceberg.
+Traffic flows peaked as I got ranked #1-10.
+Before that, I was just watching the tip of the iceberg.

 If you need one more reason to focus on long-term strategy, look at this chart.
-It shows the amount of money we should have spent on Google Ads to rank in the same positions we conquered with SEO.
+It shows the amount of money I should have spent on Google Ads to rank in the same positions I conquered with SEO.
 In technical jargon this is known as traffic value.

-Of course we know that SEO is not free as it takes a lot of work but is way more cheaper than running Ads.
-For privacy reasons we can't show you effective numbers but our traffic value has increased by 33900%!
+Of course I know that SEO is not free as it takes a lot of work but is still cheaper than running Ads.
+For privacy reasons I can't show you effective numbers but my traffic value has increased by 46100% to the point I decided to run Google AdSense on WHMCS.

 In essence, traffic value gives you a sense of how valuable your keyword profile is.
 Another way to think of it is how much money you saved ranking organically instead of buying paid traffic.
 This can be viewed from different angles: